MoinSebi/gretl/README.md

 - Jumps: A jumps is defined as difference between the current and the next node.
 Your input referees to the sum of all jumps in the window.
 - Steps: A step it the number of moves we make in the graph.
 Your input is the maximum steps from the starting node.
 - Sequence: Limit the window by a sequence threshold.
 We stop if the sequence length is larger than the provided threshold.

-**Output**: You are able to return the number of collected nodes, the total number of jumps or the total sequence.
-Some combinations of input limitation and output do not gain any additional information.

-**How many nodes do I need to collect 1000 bp?**
+**Example: How many nodes do I need to collect 1000 bp?**
 ```text
 ./gretl nwindow -g /path/to/graph.gfa -o /path/to/output.txt --sequence 1000 --node-number
 ```

+**Output**: You are able to return the number of collected nodes, the total number of jumps or the total sequence.
+Some combinations of input limitation and output do not gain any additional information.

 [nwindow plot](scripts/plots/nwindow.node.pdf)

 ### Find
-Find a specific node, dirnode, or edge in the graph and get the exact (sequence) position in the paths.
+Find a specific node (10), directed node (10+), or edge (10+20+) in the graph and get the exact (sequence) position in the paths.
 Output is a BED file with the positions.
 You are able to add additional sequence ```-l``` on both sites, which can help if you want to realign to a database and the node is very small.
 ```text
 ./gretl find -g /path/to/graph.gfa -o /path/to/output.txt --length 1000 -f feature.txt
 ```